MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/fsrm/fsrm-overview.md

 ---
 # File Server Resource Manager (FSRM) overview

-Applies to: Windows Server 2016, Windows Server 2012 R2, Windows Server 2012
+> Applies to: Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, and Windows Server 2008

 File Server Resource Manager (FSRM) is a role service in Windows Server that enables you to manage and classify data stored on file servers.
 File Server Resource Manager includes the following features: